uinta-labs/configdir/README.rst

 configdir for Golang
 =====================

-Multi platform library of configuration directory for Golang.
+Multi platform library of configuration directory for Go.

 Originally based on https://github.com/shibukawa/configdir